fantasyland/static-land/docs/spec.md

 that has `.map()` method.

-In Static Land a type is just a collection of static functions, and instances of a type can be any values, including primitives (Number for instance).
+In Static Land a type is just a collection of static functions, and instances of a type can be any values, including primitives (Number, Boolean etc.)

-For example we can implement an Addition type, that uses Number as it's instances, and satisfies the Monoid laws:
+For example we can implement an Addition type, that uses numbers as it's instances, and satisfies the Monoid laws:

 ```js